yarengokhn/machine_learning_group_project/README.md

 - The dataset used is limited in size and intended for demonstration purposes.
 - Training was performed for a small number of epochs to fit within Colab constraints.
 - The focus is on clarity, reproducibility, and separation of concerns.

+## Configuration

+All key model, tokenization, training, and inference parameters are defined in a dedicated configuration file (`config.yaml`).
+This design improves reproducibility and allows easy experimentation without modifying the source code.

+The configuration includes:
+- model architecture parameters
+- tokenization limits
+- training hyperparameters
+- generation settings